dylantodd/dylantodd.github.io/README.md

 <img src="/images/profilephoto.jpg" alt="profilePhoto"
         title="Picture of me" width="150" height="150" />

-In my free time, I enjoy learning, thinking and creating.
+I enjoy learning, thinking and creating.

 Currently, I am working on several mobile applications that I believe will make the world a more secure, interesting and enjoyable place to live.

 I have been trained in Economics from the University of Wyoming, and utilize that knowledge in my attempts to understand and tackle difficult questions.